pravallika10473/CS6350_Machine_Learning_Library/DecisionTree/README.md

-This implements decission tree for the datasets car and bank.
+This implements decision tree for the datasets car and bank.
 To run the Decision Tree on car dataset: python3 decissiontreecar.py